Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 This project was sponsored by Salesforce AI, where voice cloning is an emerging area for B2B applications.

-Our research focused on exploring how voice cloning can become more interpretable for everyday users.
+Our research explored how voice cloning could become more interpretable and controllable for users without deep AI expertise.

 Problem